Title IX Coordinators

 - Sexual harassment is unwelcome conduct of a sexual nature.
 It includes unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
 Sexual violence is a form of sexual harassment prohibited by Title IX.

 - Sexual violence, as that term is used in this letter, refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent due to the victim’s use of drugs or alcohol.
 An individual also may be unable to give consent due to an intellectual or other disability.
 A number of different acts fall into the category of sexual violence, including rape, sexual assault, sexual battery, and sexual coercion.
 All such acts of sexual violence are forms of sexual harassment covered under Title IX.

-Edinboro University has two Title IX Coordinators
+Edinboro University Title IX Coordinators

 The University’s Title IX Coordinator’s responsibilities include overseeing all Title IX complaints, including complaints involving gender equity in athletics, as well as identifying and addressing any patterns or systemic problems that arise during the review of such complaints.